 One of those tells Professor Plum that his moment of reckoning has arrived.
 The other runs out of steam fast.
 The option that can be yelled in utter frustration is the one that receives capitalization.

 Formal epithets exist outside of this rule.
 Vlad the Impaler is always Vlad the Impaler.
 Impaler Vlad lacks the same punch.

 “Don’t write about Man; write about a man.”

 – E.B.
 White, Charlotte’s Web

-A final consideration in the definition of a proper noun is usage.
-In the quote above, for example, man serves as both a proper noun and a common one.
-In instances where a word can serve both functions, its meaning determines its case.
-Below are some additional examples of common nouns and proper nouns.
+A final consideration is to define proper noun usage, and show this in your writing.
+In the quote above, for example, man serves as both a proper noun and common noun.
+In instances where a word can serve both proper noun and common noun functions, its meaning determines its case.
+Below is a not exhaustive common and proper nouns list:

 |my mother||Mother Teresa|

 Typically if given a common and proper nouns list like the one above, you begin to notice a pattern.

 By definition of a proper noun, proper nouns tend to include specific information.